cross-platform/icloud-for-linux/README.md

 The plugs are the hooks our snap apps need to interact with the desktop and web, the permissions we need to give the snap.
 Without [these plugs](https://snapcraft.io/docs/supported-interfaces) the snap is [otherwise fully confined](https://snapcraft.io/docs/interface-management) by default.
 This allows you to define using useful categories the confines of your app which is then restricted at the kernel level by use of namespaces, cgroups, and App Armor.

-Thankfully creating the rest of the apps is not't as complicated, we can just * those plugs and other settings.
+Thankfully creating the rest of the apps is not as complicated, we can just * those plugs and other settings.
 When the app is installed the snapd daemon will move the .desktop files into place on our system, making them visible in the desktop environment.
-The [.desktop format](https://specifications.freedesktop.org/desktop-entry-spec/latest/) is a FreeDesktop spec,
+The [.desktop format](https://specifications.freedesktop.org/desktop-entry-spec/latest/) is a FreeDesktop spec.

 ```
   outlook: